Get

 Gravy Train 35LB Beef Dog Food

-Big dogs have big appetites, which is where the Gravy Train Beef Dog Food wins.
+Big dogs have big appetites, and your large pup might enjoy the Gravy Train Beef Dog Food.
 While the small 3.5-pound bags are more affordable for dog owners on a budget, this 35-pound bag enables you to cater to large breeds.
 It also lasts longer in households with several dogs.
-Like the small bags, it contains its own gravy mix, so you can add warm water to make a savory treat for your dog.
+Like the small bags, it contains the gravy mix, so you can add warm water to make a savory treat for your dog.

-Along with being more expensive than smaller formulas by Gravy Train, this recipe also contains BHA as a preservative.
-It meets the acceptable levels set by the FDA, but many dog owners prefer to avoid the ingredient.
+This recipe is more expensive than other Gravy Train formulas and contains BHA as a preservative.
+Although it meets the acceptable levels set by the FDA, many dog owners prefer to avoid the ingredient.

 Pros